adeng322/basic-trading-bot/README.md

 Due to time limit, I have not handled any invalid inputs, so please make sure inputs are valid.

 ## Test
-I have unit tested most of the logic functionalities that is not related to external library.
+I have unit tested most of the logic functionalities that is not related to external libraries.
-For example, in the **tradeService** class, there is a method called *doPostRequest()* which just simply call a httprequest to make the buy order.
-I would not test it because I assume it would work.
-Also, I do not want to make a real request in unit resting.
+For example, in the *tradeService* class, there is a method called `doPostRequest()` which just simply makes a http request to make the buy order.
+I would not test this method simply because I assume it would work.
+It is against the principle of unit testing to make a real http request.

 ## Workarounds
+Due to time limit, this bot is more a prototype which focuses mainly on **"it is working!"**.
 There are things I could not do but definitely want to do if I have more time:
-1. Logging
+* Logging
-2. Error handling
+* Error handling
+* ...

 I would love to discuss them with you.
-I have enjoyed the assignment.
-I tried to stick with K.I.S.S(keep it simple and stupid) and D.R.Y(do not repeat yourself) principles in both of my design and code, mainly because it is a basic trading bot.
-Many thanks to you for reading this!
+I have enjoyed the assignment a lot.
+I tried to stick with **K.I.S.S(keep it simple and stupid)** and **D.R.Y(do not repeat yourself)** principles in both of my design and code.

+*Many thanks to you for reading this!*